 The Teaching & Learning Innovation Grants are designed to support the development and advancement of high quality teaching practices at Brock University.
 To that end, grant funding will be awarded with the expectation that grant recipients will:

-- Share the progress and/or results of their project with the broader Brock community at teaching and learning events (e.g. workshop, conference, showcase, institutional development activity) organized by CPI and/or Experiential Education;
+- Share the progress and/or results of their project with the broader Brock community at teaching and learning events (e.g. workshop, conference, showcase, institutional development activity) organized by CPI and/or the grant partner units including Experiential Education and the Brock-Canada Games Academic Committee, respectively;

 - Openly share and release the results of the project (including but not limited to course outlines, assignment guides, rubrics, learning resources, instructional plans) through an open license (such as a Creative Commons license) with the Brock community and beyond which allows others to freely adapt, modify, copy, and/or redistribute the material for teaching and learning related purposes;

-- Acknowledge funding support from CPI and/or Experiential Education on all published material related to the grant;
+- Acknowledge funding support from CPI and/or the grant partner units (Experiential Education and Brock-Canada Games Academic Committee, respectively) on all published material related to the grant;

-- Agree to have their name, along with the title and a brief description of their grant project shared on the CPI website and/or other publications;
+- Agree to have their name, along with the title and a brief description of their grant project shared on the CPI and/or grant partner (Experiential Education and Brock-Canada Games Academic Committee, respectively) websites and/or other publications;

 - Adhere to Brock’s Financial Policies when spending grant funding;